mfoman/CaptainsLog/mission02.md

 !Jump to Home, then the Middle then the Last line of the file.

 !Activate the ruler(cursor pos) in the bottom right corner.

+!This page is long, scroll down half a page at the time.
+!Then come back up to this objective.

+!Now scroll a full-page to bot.
+!Then come back up here.

+!You know how to move a line at a time, but now scroll down a line at a time.

+!How do you see the context of the current cursor-pos!
+!Then, how do you see the top-context?
+!Then, how do you see the bot-context?

+!Quickly, forward-lookup the word `Then` without using `/` !Then, backwards.

+?When you use certain commands it leaves a mark.
+!Go back to a previous mark.

+!You can also go forth and back in cursor-history, do that.

+?You can also place your own marks in a text(up to 26).
+!Place a mark here, jump to a previous mark, then jump to this mark again.

+?You jump paragraphs at a time.
+!Jump up 3 paragraphs then come back.

 !